goat-community/dashboard/README.md

 # GOAT management dashboard
-This repo is created for GOAT administration purposes, CRUD the things across all resources
+The GOAT management dashboard is created for configuring GOAT.
+It mostly allows CRUD the things across all resources

 ## Run it locally